lp-Recovery of the Most Significant Subspace among Multiple Subspaces with Outliers

+There are several other non-convex methods for subspace recovery that seem to work well with high percentages of outliers, in particular, higher than the ones guaranteed for convex methods like~\cite{Xu2010, Xu2012, robust_mccoy, robust_pca_ZL, LMTZ2012} or are highly common among practitioners (without theoretical guarantees) and we thus review some of them.

-The setting of searching for the best $\ell_0$ subspace among multiple subspaces is related to the problem of sequential recovery of multiple subspaces buried in outliers, or in short, sequential Hybrid Linear Modeling (HLM).
-That is, recovering the most significant subspace among those subspaces, then removing the points along it (or in a strip around it) from the given data and repeating this procedure according to the given number of subspaces.
-A sequential HLM algorithm was suggested by Yang et al.~\cite{Yang06Robust} using the Random Sample Consensus (RANSAC)~\cite{Fischler81RANSAC} heuristic to find a single subspace iteratively.
-This RANSAC strategy repeatedly applies the following two steps: 1. randomly select a set of $d$ independent vectors; 2. count the number of data points within a strip of width $\eps$ around the $d$-subspace spanned by those $d$ vectors (both $\eps$ and the number of iterations of these two steps are parameters set by the user).
+In the computer vision literature a common procedure for subspace fitting uses the Random Sample Consensus (RANSAC)~\cite{Fischler81RANSAC} heuristic.
+In theory, it may not exactly recover subspaces for any positive ratio of outliers.
+However, in practice it often nearly recovers subspaces when the ambient dimension is sufficiently small.
+It is possible that the random strategy of Hardt and Moitra~\cite{moitra_pca2012} may serve as a good theoretically-guaranteed alternative for RANSAC.
+The RANSAC strategy repeatedly applies the following two steps: 1. randomly select a set of $d$ independent vectors; 2. count the number of data points within a strip of width $\eps$ around the $d$-subspace spanned by those $d$ vectors (both $\eps$ and the number of iterations of these two steps are parameters set by the user).
 The final output of this algorithm is the $d$-subspace maximizing the quantity computed in step 2.